To inquire about a dog license application or for information on dog licensing please call (905) 873-2601 ext. 2337

 Urge the individual to see a physician immediately.

 Report the bite to Regional Municipality of Halton Health Department at 1-866 442-5866 and Halton Hills Canine Control (905) 877-6235.
 You will probably have to confine your pet and watch it closely for 10 days.
-During this period, report any illness or unusual behavior to the Health Department and your veterinarian.
+During this period, report any illness or unusual behaviour to the Health Department and your veterinarian.

 It is now the Provincial law that dogs in the Town